 #1: You didn’t test the color in the actual room.

 Working with color necessitates testing; lighting alone can make a color you and your client loved suddenly turn into a color that makes you and your client want to scrape off the walls faster than you painted it on.
 And then there are the furnishings and fabrics that will be used in the room as well.
 Testing in an empty room is not going to be effective when the couch clashes with the walls.
-Thorough testing with both the correct lighting and the correct décor will prevent the color from being an eyesore rather than a pleasant element.
+The painters and decorators dublin work thorough testing with both the correct lighting and the correct décor will prevent the color from being an eyesore rather than a pleasant element.

 #2: You were overzealous with the chosen color.

 It is easy to be swept up in a whirl of trendiness and unintentionally over-incorporate a color.
 Sometimes an accent wall—no matter how fashionable or creative it feels—is just not appropriate.
 A colorful backsplash in the kitchen is not the right design 99% of the time.
 Too much mixing of old and new design trends will end up chaotic and rarely attractive.
 Learn to recognize when simplicity is king, and find other less permanent ways to use the Color of the Season than painting the entire wall.

 #3: You don’t stand firm with your color recommendation.

 You hear the dreaded “I hate that color” comment from a client, but you don’t take the time to explain to him or her that the color they do like will clash.
 You are the color expert, hired because you have the knowledge and the eye for what will and will not work in a space.
 If your client wants to paint the walls of the living room a cool blue gray, but the granite fireplace has warm yellow and pink undertones, the blue gray will stand out in an unflattering way.
 Comparing his or her choice to your recommended warmer gray (and explaining your reasons behind the recommendation) is entirely within your rights as a designer, and will prevent an inevitable repaint when the colors don’t relate to one another.